Business continuity planning

 - Do you have a security system in place, such as surveillance cameras, alarms, locked areas, and security guards?

 - If a computer is stolen, are you able to remotely shut down or erase sensitive information?

 Risk management is never done

 Every business is different and will face its own unique set of risks.
-Ensuring you’ve developed a detailed and comprehensive business continuity and disaster recovery plan will help you get back on your feet if you suffer a loss, but proper insurance coverage and tailored assistance plays a starring role, too.
+Ensuring you’ve developed a detailed and comprehensive business continuity and disaster recovery plan will help you get back on your feet if you suffer a loss.